ASTRODEEP-JWST: NIRCam-HST multiband photometry and redshifts for half a million sources in six extragalactic deep fields: Photometric redshifts

-We point out that the photometric redshift estimates are prone to substantial uncertainties for the sources at low SNR.
-Fig. \ref{phzsnr} exemplifies this by showing, for a random sub-sample of 10,000 sources in the PRIMER-COSMOS catalog, the value of the standard deviation of the photo-$z$ estimates obtained with three runs\footnote{We computed the median and standard deviation of the estimates using the runs made with \textsc{zphot}, \textsc{EAzY} with \texttt{eazy\_v1.3} templates, and \textsc{EAzY} with Larson FSPS + Set 1 + Set 4 templates; we did not include the run with Larson FSPS + Set 1 + Set 3 templates since it yielded very similar results to the other one.}, as a function of the detection SNR in all bands: clearly, the discrepancy grows with decreasing SNR.
-Since we detected in the reddest bands, sources close to the detection limit in the F356W+F444W stack typically become even fainter in bluer images, thus making their characterization very hard, as different codes and/or templates prefer different solutions for poorly constrained photometry.
+We point out that the photometric redshift estimates are prone to substantial uncertainties for the sources at low S/N. Figure \ref{phzsnr} exemplifies this by showing the S/N as a function of the band wavelength for a random sub-sample of 20,000 sources in the PRIMER-COSMOS catalogue, colour-coding the points by the value of the standard deviation of the three photo-$z$ estimates used to compute the median value.
+Clearly, the discrepancy between the estimates grows with decreasing S/N. Since we detected in the reddest bands, sources close to the detection limit in the F356W+F444W stack typically become even fainter in bluer images, thus making their characterisation very hard.
+This is mainly because different codes and/or templates prefer different solutions for poorly constrained photometry.